leighhobson89/GiG_Challenge/README.md

 QA Technical Challenge
 Leigh Hobson 2018

+Task 1:

+It is saved as "BDD_Task.docx" in this repository.

+Task2:

 - Navigate to gigChallenge repository (you already have!)
 - Run "protractor conf.js --suite register" for Scenario 1
 - Run "protractor conf.js --suite login" for Scenario 2